André Orléan and M. B. DeBevoise

 With the advent of the 2007-2008 financial crisis, the economics profession itself entered into a crisis of legitimacy from which it has yet to emerge.
 Despite the obviousness of its failures, however, economists continue to rely on the same methods and to proceed from the same underlying assumptions.
 André Orléan challenges the neoclassical paradigm in this book, with a new way of thinking about its most fundamental concept, economic value.
 Orléan argues that value is not bound up with labor, or utility, or any other property that preexists market exchange ...Read more

-MIT Press Scholarship Online now makes available over 300 titles in fourteen subject areas, including: Biology, Computer Science, Economics and Finance, Environmental Science, Information Science, Mathematics, Neuroscience, and more.
+MIT Press Scholarship Online (MITSO) now makes available over 300 titles in fifteen subject areas, including: Biology, Computer Science, Economics and Finance, Environmental Science, Information Science, Mathematics, Neuroscience, and more.

 View the complete list of titles available in MIT Press Scholarship Online